Using color in product

 Modes

-If we consistently use color tokens, changing from light to dark mode is automatic.
+If we consistently use semantic tokens, changing from light to dark mode is automatic.
 Each color or color combination has a dark-mode equivalent.
 Simply change modes to see light- vs. dark-mode colors.

 Other color libraries